Andre' permutations, right-to-left and left-to-right minima: Enumeration of right-to-left minima and left-to-right minima

 while

 counts those trees having at least one node.
-Appending $t_1$ of size $n$ and $t_2$ of size $m-1$ as explained in Fig.~\ref{jollo} we can build exactly different trees.
-Indeed we have to merge the total order given by $a$ and the nodes of $t_2$ into the order of $t_1$ placing $a$ after $2$.
-It follows that the enumeration of the second column of the previous table is given by
+Appending $t_1$ of size $n$ and $t_2$ of size $m-1$ as shown in Fig.~\ref{jollo}, we can build exactly ${{n+m-1}\choose{m}}$ different trees.
+It follows that, in the previous table, the entries $n\geq 1$ of the column $r=2$ correspond to the coefficients of the following exponential generating function

 Finally observe that